jlm3575/core-dns-sample/README.md

 2. Install the [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 3. Setup a local Kubernetes cluster with [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 4. Ensure you are [running CoreDNS in Minikube](https://coredns.io/2017/04/28/coredns-for-minikube/).
+5. Ensure you have enabled ingress in Minikube `minikube addons enable ingress`

 ### Running the Deployment